teancom/octopress/source/_posts/2014-09-14-intro-to-cloudfoundry-and-bosh-part-2.markdown

 what template to use, etc. It also defines the networks and subnets, giving them a name and a range of IPs.

-While you're looking at that, bosh is downloading all of the "stemcells" (VM templates) and building packages to use with those stemcells and produce functional machines.
+While you're looking at that, BOSH is downloading all of the "stemcells" (VM templates) and building packages to use with those stemcells and produce functional machines.
 This part takes the longest of all, and heats up my laptop the most (16 minutes on a brand-new top-of-the-line Macbook Pro).
 I probably haven't posted